sarahciston/codingcare/posts/guide.md

 While these spaces may seem apart from "big tech" and thus have more opportunity to be free of its problems, Dunbar-Hester found [XXX].
 Their informal structures, mostly run through volunteers, [were not optimized for focusing on bringing in/welcoming new members unlike them/not did naturally lend to/leave room for critical self-reflection] [XXX]

-"the potential for differences in how participants are located within the community—there are multiple 'classes' within the wider open-technology community—and holds that CoCs may do some work to raise awareness and empathy levels about these differing backgrounds and experiences."
+"the potential for differences in how participants are located within the community—there are multiple 'classes' within the wider open-technology community—and holds that CoCs [Codes of Conduct] may do some work to raise awareness and empathy levels about these differing backgrounds and experiences."
 {: .quote }

 –[Dunbar-HesterHackingDiversity]